seagle0128/doom-modeline/README.md

 ;; The maximum number displayed for notifications.
 (setq doom-modeline-number-limit 99)

-;; Whether display the project name.
+;; Whether display the workspace name.
 Non-nil to display in the mode-line.
-(setq doom-modeline-project-name t)
+(setq doom-modeline-workspace-name nil)

-;; Whether display the workspace name.
+;; Whether display the project name.
 Non-nil to display in the mode-line.
+When ;; the value is `non-remote', show the project name only for local files."
-(setq doom-modeline-workspace-name t)
+(setq doom-modeline-project-name 'non-remote)

 ;; Whether display the perspective name.
 Non-nil to display in the mode-line.
-(setq doom-modeline-persp-name t)
+(setq doom-modeline-persp-name nil)

 ;; If non nil the default perspective name is displayed in the mode-line.
 (setq doom-modeline-display-default-persp-name nil)